 In trying to clarify the issue you may want to ask: Have you felt this way before?
 Is there any similarity between the time you felt this way before and right now?
 What seems to be the common thread between all those different times during the day when you feel that way?

 If you are dealing with a participant who is having difficulty with other people in the family, you should immediately try to arrange a time to find out how the family members are feeling.
 You will want their view to get a more complete picture.
-You might say to a participant, “This does sound like a very awkward state of affairs, Mary, and I’d like to talk with your host family in order to understand the problem better from all sides.”
+You might say to a participant, “This sounds like something I would like to talk to your host family ..."

 You might choose to use role reversal in order to both gather additional information and help the people involved begin to see how others see it.
 Many volunteers find it helpful to ask questions such as, “What do you think your host mother would say if she were here and responding to what you’re saying to me right now?”